Know About Cialis Expiration: Storage and Disposal Instruction

 - If no take-back option is available, mix it with dirt, cat litter, or coffee grounds, seal it in a container, and throw it in the trash.

-These steps can help you ensure the safe and responsible disposal of your expired Cialis Tablets.
+These steps can help you make sure you are safe and responsible for your expired Cialis Tablets.

 Yes, Cialis can expire in a sealed blister pack after 2 to 3 years from its manufacturing date.